VictorRosales19/data_curation/README.md

 - `uszipcode` may download a zipcode DB on first use — ensure your environment can write to disk.
 - If your editor shows unresolved imports but the code runs inside the venv, make sure your editor uses the venv Python interpreter.

+---

+## Limitations & Notes

+- Data quality: The pipeline attempts to discard anomalous trips (unrealistic speed) — check `feature_engineering.py` for thresholds.
+- Scope: Only Washington D.C.
+(Capital Bikeshare) and Los Angeles (Metro) are currently implemented.
+- Census calls: `uszipcode` or US Census requests are used to fetch demographics; running without an API key will disable ACS calls.
+-  Prohibited use and conduct:
+    + Use the data or analysus in any unlawful manner or for any unlawful purpose
+    + Attempt to correlate the data with names, addresses, or other personally identifiable information

+---

+## Note on Data Use & Redistribution

+This curated dataset includes raw trip data from Metro Bike Share (Los Angeles) and Capital Bikeshare (Washington, D.C.), combined with weather and U.S. Census demographic data.

+- Metro Bike Share data: redistribution and reuse are subject to Metro’s Terms of Use.
+Users of this dataset are responsible for verifying and complying with those terms before any public redistribution or commercial use.
+Please review [Metro - Terms and conditions] (https://bikeshare.metro.net/terms-and-conditions/)

+- Capital Bikeshare data: redistribution and reuse are subject to Capital License Agreement.
+Users of this dataset are responsible for verifying and complying with those terms before any public redistribution.
+Capital license agreement allows to include the data as source material, in analyses, report, or studies pushblised or distributed for non-comercial purposes.
+Please review [Capital - Data License Agreement] (https://capitalbikeshare.com/data-license-agreement)

+- Open-Meteo weather data: redistribution and reuse are under CC BY 4.0; users must provide attribution.
+Users of this dataset are responsible for verifying and complying with those terms before any public redistribution or commercial use.
+Please review [Terms of use] (https://open-meteo.com/en/terms)

+- U.S. Census ACS data: This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.
+Users of this dataset are responsible for verifying and complying with those terms before any public redistribution or commercial use.
+Please review [Terms of Service] (https://www.census.gov/data/developers/about/terms-of-service.html)